payu-india/CMS-Chatbot/docs/plugins/install-and-configure-odoo-plugin.md

 To install the PayU custom add-on on Linux-based servers:

-### Step 1: Create custom add-ons directory structure

-Create the directory structure for custom add-ons:
+1. Create the directory structure for custom add-ons:

 ```bash
 mkdir /opt/odoo/custom_addons
 ```

-### Step 2: Clone the PayU repository

-Clone the GitHub repository into the newly created folder:
+2. Clone the GitHub repository into the newly created folder:

 ```bash
 cd /opt/odoo/custom_addons